The Henry Semester in Washington, D.C.

 $ Less than $2,500

 $$ $2,501 to $3,800

 The prerequisite for the Washington, D.C. program is a one credit course taken in the fall semester, STDC 241.
 Enroll in this course once you have been accepted into the semester program in the previous spring.

 STDC 343: Integrating Faith and Public Life: Acclimation and Advocacy

-STDC 342: Special Topics in Public Life: A History of US Relations with Latin America
+STDC 342: Special Topics in Public Life: The Implications of U.S. Mental Health Policy

 Social Work Practicum